DPH data suggests COVID-19 cases leveling off, declining in Georgia

 ATLANTA - While the number of confirmed cases of coronavirus has surpassed 24,000 across Georgia, new data from the Department of Public Health shows cases are leveling off.

-So far, Georgia has administered 127,169 COVID-19 tests, with planned increases over the next several weeks.
+So far, Georgia has administered more than 140,000 COVID-19 tests, with planned increases over the next several weeks.

 APP USERS CLICK HERE FOR GDPH DATA